-We were invited to IGK by Mr. Bekir Şerbetçioğlu, the Club Secretary General.
-He shared with us the extensive history of the Club while we enjoyed Çay (Turkish Tea) on the club terrace together.
+We were invited to IGK by Mr. Bekir Şerbetçioğlu, the Club Secretary-General.
+He told us the extensive history of the Club while we enjoyed Çay (Turkish Tea) on the club terrace together.

 Mr. Şerbetçioğlu proudly showed us the original Constantinople Golf Club journal.
 Inside were the recordings of the first years of club tournaments including scores, as well as minutes from the earliest Club meetings.
 What a treat to be able to see such a historic document!
 He mentioned that IGK is in conversations with the R&A to officially preserve the history of the Club.

 We also learned that the Club is very active in promoting the game to the youth of Istanbul.
 IGK works with local high schools to provide kids the opportunity to learn the game.
-After all, what is more important than to ensure the future of our game.
+After all, what is more important than ensuring the future of our game?!

 After finishing lunch, we played a few holes on the chip and putt practice area, where Mr. Şerbetçioğlu guided us through the setup.
 Chipping over bushes to very tight greens, all while trying to miss the beautiful pine trees was a fun and unique treat.